andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/fundamentals-of-callbacks-for-swift-developers.md

 ### What are callbacks?

-Let's approach the definition from a &#8220;big picture&#8221; scenario:
+Let's approach the definition from a "big picture&#8221; scenario:

 When we're building software, we're either _using_ APIs, or _building_ APIs, are we not?
-We're either _using_ code that &#8220;hooks into&#8221; what other developers have designed and made available to us, or we're _creating_ code that other code will &#8220;hook into&#8221; and interact with, even if the &#8220;other code&#8221; is written by us in our own app.
+We're either _using_ code that "hooks into&#8221; what other developers have designed and made available to us, or we're _creating_ code that other code will "hook into&#8221; and interact with, even if the "other code&#8221; is written by us in our own app.

 <a name="design-api-callbacks" class="jump-target"></a>

 #### Learn by example: Designing an API for callbacks

-Since this is the case, let's put on the &#8220;API Designer&#8221; hat for a moment and suppose that we're working to create a hypothetical Type called an `ImageSketcher`.
+Since this is the case, let's put on the "API Designer&#8221; hat for a moment and suppose that we're working to create a hypothetical Type called an `ImageSketcher`.
 One of the functions of `ImageSketcher` is called `sketch()` (parameters omitted for the moment).
 It will allow developers to pass it an image resource, such as a JPEG or a PNG, as one of its arguments.
 The function will then proceed to generate an animated sketch of that PNG for the user to view.

 In order to do the work of generating the animated sketch, `sketch()` needs to do a lot of crunching.
 I have no idea what it'd take to do this in real life, honestly – let's just work on the premise that it'll take a few seconds to generate the animation so the end-user can watch it when it's finished.

 In situations like this, it'd be nice to design `ImageSketcher` where the start and end of the process are decoupled:

 Pass off the image.
 Let it do its thing to generate the animation.
-When it's finished, &#8220;hook back in&#8221; and respond to the knowledge that the animation generation is complete.
-At that point, we could ask the end-user, &#8220;Hey, your sketch is done!
+When it's finished, "hook back in&#8221; and respond to the knowledge that the animation generation is complete.
+At that point, we could ask the end-user, "Hey, your sketch is done!
 Want to watch it now?&#8221;

-This particular example centers on a strategy that uses &#8220;asynchronous programming&#8221; techniques.
+This particular example centers on a strategy that uses "asynchronous programming&#8221; techniques.
 It's often done to boost app performance and/or responsiveness.

-During that middle part where we're &#8220;disconnected&#8221; from the `ImageSketcher's` `sketch()` function, control of the app wouldn't be tied up.
+During that middle part where we're "disconnected&#8221; from the `ImageSketcher's` `sketch()` function, control of the app wouldn't be tied up.
 Folks could continue to interact with the app.

-From a developer's point of view, he/she can program against the API by calling the function, knowing that at [some unknown point in the future], it will finish, **and that he/she will have the opportunity at that time to &#8220;hook back in&#8221; and respond to that completion event**.
+From a developer's point of view, he/she can program against the API by calling the function, knowing that at [some unknown point in the future], it will finish, **and that he/she will have the opportunity at that time to "hook back in&#8221; and respond to that completion event**.

 That last bit is critical.
 Giving other developers the opportunity to re-insert themselves with custom application logic when the asynchronous task ends is very important as an API designer.